Lincolntex/TabletopCampaigns/Campaigns/Shadow_ofThe_Dragon_Queen/NPCs/1_Templates.md

 	- Fear
 	- From:
 		- Where they are from
-	- Introduced: Link to the page first refences the character
+	- Introduced: Link to the page first references the character

 Name of Group